The best hikes in New Zealand

 Lake Matheson, Fox Glacier

 The most memorable short walk I did back in 2011 was to the one to Lake Matheson near Fox Glacier.
 Back in 2002 I was promised awesome reflection views of Mount Cook in this lake, but unfortunately the weather was poor and I didn’t see a thing.
 When I was back in 2011 the weather wasn’t much better but on my last morning at Fox Glacier, the sun was shining at 06.00 am and I knew it was time to head to the lake.
 As the clouds were already setting in by the time I got to the trailhead, I almost ran to Reflection Pond, the spot where you can see the reflection if the weather allows it.
 I had a few minutes only to enjoy it before the wind picked up and the clouds covered the view.
-On my most recent trip in 2018 I did not get to visit Lake Matheson because of continuous rain.
-I’ll definitely try again some other time as this is definitely a must-do on my list of best hikes in New Zealand.

 Rob Roy Glacier hike, Mount Aspiring National Park

-One of the places I only really got to explore by foot most recently was Wanaka.
-Somehow I never spent much time there on earlier trips which is a real shame as the area is stunning.
-I planned lots of hiking in the area, yet I injured my toe and had to limit my hiking time.
-There are many great walks near Wanaka, yet my favorite one definitely was the Rob Roy Glacier Track in Mount Aspiring National Park.
 The drive out there is stunning but not for the faint hearted as you will have to do some river crossings and your car may not be able to do that.
 Instead, you can also take a shuttle from Wanaka.
 The Rob Roy Glacier hike will first lead you through a wide and scenic valley, before entering a narrow valley.
 From here the trail is just up and up and up, but once at the end of the trail, you will be right below the Rob Roy Glacier, a truly scenic spot.

 Angelus Hut Hike, Nelson Lakes National Park

 One of the best multi-day hikes in New Zealand that is not in fact a Great Walk, is definitely the hike to Angelus Hut in Nelson Lakes National Park.
 Located on the shores of Lake Angelus, this hut is one of the most beautifully located mountain huts in New Zealand.
 The hike to the hut isn’t for unexperienced hikers and requires quite a bit of stamina, but once at the hut you will be rewarded with amazing views and an incredible silence.
 Angelus Hut is quite popular and must be booked well in advance.
-You can find all you need to know about the Angelus Hut Trail here.

 Greenstone & Caples Track